Fixed Asset Management and Compliance Training Course

 - Developing realistic programme objectives and measures to assess project outcomes and impact

-- Creating a results-based project framework
+- Developing a results-based project framework

 OBJECTIVES